Contents

 Determine the full extent of compromise: affected systems, data accessed, credentials potentially captured by keylogger or browser theft plugin, whether the XWorm ransomware module was deployed, whether PureHVNC established hidden browser sessions against financial or email accounts.

-Assess whether any of the 9.1M credential pairs in the operator’s database include accounts associated with your organization — particularly Office 365 accounts.
+Assess whether any of the 9.1M credential pairs in the operator’s database include accounts from the affected environment — particularly Office 365 accounts.

 Priority 4: Remediation Approach